MattBridgeman/ImageLoader/readme.md

 Not the prettiest name but this plugin aims to solve the following problems when it comes to loading iamges via javascript

 * Loads a 'desired' image into a container or a 'default' image if it isn't found
-* provides HTML for displaying a 'preload' overlay whilst the image downloads
+* provides HTML for displaying a 'preload' overlay whilst the image downloads and fades out once image has loaded
 * Hides images' ugly state whilst downloading

 How To Use